Apple Pippin: Hardware

 Apple encouraged hardware developers to produce PCI compatible peripherals that could be added to the Pippin.
 The only official method of producing add-ons for the Pippin was by developing PCI-compatible devices and then placed in a docking station cabinet.
 A proprietary riser card interface (referred to by Apple as an X-PCI slot) is located on the bottom of a Pippin system and is used by docking stations.
 A docking station for a Pippin can contain a variety of hardware, such as SCSI or floppy disk drive controllers, video interfaces, codecs, or network interfaces such as Ethernet.
 The logic board passes PCI signals through the X-PCI docking interface, and then to the docking station.
 Docking stations within the Pippin line do not provide pass-through support, thereby limiting a Pippin system to use only one docking station at one time.
 For example, a docking station for a floppy disk drive would need to be removed in order to attach a docking station for the magneto-optical drive.
 Katz Media produced a generic docking station, containing a PCI slot, allowing a user to install PCI cards.
 No PCI-based peripherals were ever developed specifically for the Pippin.

-The operating system is not located in the Pippin's onboard storage and is instead located on the CD-ROMs for each of the Pippin's software releases.
+The operating system is not located in the Pippin's onboard storage and resides instead on the CD-ROMs for each of the Pippin's software releases.
 Apple could thus upgrade the operating system without having to sell new hardware to the consumer.
 However, because of this, once Pippin software releases ended, it became impossible to upgrade to a later operating system or install extensions and such.
-The system automatically reboots whenever the CD-ROM eject button is pushed, so a user can not load the system software off one CD-ROM, and then insert another CD-ROM.
+The system automatically reboots whenever the CD-ROM eject button is pushed, so a user cannot load the system software from one CD-ROM, and then insert another CD-ROM.
 Apple intended for the Pippin platform to be an appliance, and encouraged consumers to purchase a fully featured Macintosh system if they were looking for something upgradable.
 Bandai never upgraded its system software beyond the 7.5.2 version.
 Hardware enthusiasts have been able to run system software as late as Mac OS 8.0, but this can only be done on a system utilizing a developer ROM-BIOS.

 Technical specifications

-According to Apple, what would be included in a Pippin-based product was specific to each manufacturer.
-Other than the color, the specifications on the Bandai releases were the same across both the ATMARK and @WORLD packages, while the Katz Media release addressed features needed to be scalable, including an external SCSI interface, additional on-board memory, and the lack of RSA technology.
+According to Apple, the loadout of a Pippin-based product was specific to each manufacturer.
+Other than the color, the specifications on the Bandai releases were the same across both the ATMARK and @WORLD packages, and the Katz Media release addressed features needed to be scalable, including an external SCSI interface, additional onboard memory, and the lack of RSA technology.

 ROM-BIOS

-(*) Hard drive is supported by the Pre-Release ROM-BIOS, but only if a Zip 100 is detected as part of the SCSI chain.